-One of the most famous sets of eyebrow windows can be found on Transylvanian buildings in Sibiu.
-They are prominent on houses like the Haller House and monuments like the Făgăraș Citadel.
+The most famous eyebrow window designs can be found in Transylvania on buildings in Sibiu.
+They are prominent in homes like the Haller House and monuments like the Făgăraș Citadel.

-This city is one of the first places to feature eyebrow windows, dating back to the 15th century.
-There are tales stating that the windows were made to haunt those who walked by, as they look like eyes following you.
+The Romanian city was one of the first to feature eyebrow windows, dating back to the 15th century.
+There are tales stating that the windows were made to haunt those who walked by, as they look like eyes watching you.

-This was only enforced when Bram Stoker wrote his now-famous novel Dracula as Transylvania is the vampire’s home.
-The real reason, however, the windows were installed in these buildings was for ventilation.
+Such stories were reinforced when Bram Stoker wrote his now-famous novel Dracula as Transylvania is the vampire’s home.
+The real reason, however, the windows were popular was because of their ventilation features.

 What Is A Dormer?

-What you need to know about eyebrow windows is another, often more popular, name for them.
-They are also called eyebrow dormers.
-A dormer is simply a window on a pitched roof.
-They look cool, but what are the practical reasons to add them?
+The first thing you should know about eyebrow windows is how they’re more commonly known as eyebrow dormers.
+A dormer is a small window on a pitched roof.
+The windows look cool, but what practical purposes do they serve?

-Sometimes, in order to use an attic or loft space, you need a little extra room.
-You can add a window seat, a built-in bed, or simply some place to put a chest.
+When using an attic or loft space, you need extra room.
+You can add a window seat, a built-in bed, or a place to put a chest.
 The extra ceiling and floor space is always a plus.

 Letting Natural Light In

-Dormers are a safer and more efficient way to add light than simple flat windows.
-When adding flat windows to a roof, you need to be careful.
-When it hails, the glass can break easily when there isn’t a hood.
+Dormers are a safer and more efficient way to add natural light than traditional flat windows.
+When installing flat windows to a roof, you need to be careful.
+During hail storms, the glass can break if left uncovered.

 Creating A Functional Room